The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 I completed my clinical training at the University of New Mexico School of Medicine, Division of Pediatrics and Child and Adolescent Psychiatry, where my work integrated behavioral health into medical settings, and deepened my understanding of child development, relationship health, and the connection between mind and body.

-Along the way, I taught at the university level, developed community programs, published peer-reviewed research, and presented professionally on topics of stress physiology, self-efficacy, cultural and mental health, and mindfulness-based programming.
+Along the way, I taught at the university level, developed community programs, published peer-reviewed research, and presented professionally on topics of stress physiology, self-efficacy, culture and mental health, and mindfulness-based programming.

-Together, science and lived experience shaped the approach I teach today - one that integrates neurobiology, attachment, somatic practice, and relational healing to help parents create lives of beauty and connection, where children feel deeply seen, and where families thrive.
-The Integrated Parent™ is delivered via ICF Level 1 coaching parameters, focused on rewiring nervous system patterns, rather than processing trauma or life events.
+Together, science and lived experience have shaped the way I practice today - an integration of mind, body, relationships and community.
+It’s my privilege to walk alongside families as they create lives rooted in beauty and connection, where children feel deeply seen, safe and valued.
+Rooted in Coherence™ is delivered via ICF Level 1 coaching parameters, focused on rewiring nervous system patterns, rather than processing trauma or past life events.

 A mother, first

-In addition to this meaningful work, I am the mother of two beautiful boys - an experience that continues to deepen and shape my understanding of attachment, emotional availability, and the realities of raising children in a pressured and disconnected world.
+In addition to this meaningful work, I am the mother of two children - an experience that continues to deepen and shape my understanding of attachment, emotional availability, and the realities of raising children in a pressured and disconnected world.

 A Different Legacy